Some 79 deaths caused by COVID-19 in Iran

 Lari said that another 79 people have lost their lives due to the deadly virus during the past 24 hours in Iran.

-Since its outbreak, the COVID-19 pandemic has infected more than 103 million people across the world, from whom over 2,255,707 people have lost their lives.
+Since its outbreak, the COVID-19 pandemic has infected about 104 million people across the world, from whom over 2,200,000 people have lost their lives.

 Follow us on Twitter @IrnaEnglish